zuofengli/seed/README.md

 # seed
-used to crawl information related to Prof. Yang Zhong of Fudan university.
+used to crawl information related to.